-- 7.3 Examples of interests include, but are not limited to: - 7.3.1 Directorships, partnerships and employments with businesses, - 7.3.2 Trusteeships and governorships at other educational institutions and charities; and - 7.3.3 Any material interests arising from close family relationships between the Members or Trustees, and relationships between Members or Trustees and employees. - 7.4 In addition to completing and updating the declaration of interests, every Trustee must declare to the other Trustees and the Clerk to the Trustees the nature and extent of any direct or indirect interest he or she may have in any existing transaction or arrangement with REAch2 or any transaction or arrangement proposed with REAch2 of which the Trustee is aware. - 7.5 A Trustee's declaration must be made to the other Trustees and the Clerk to the Trustees: - 7.5.1 At a Trustees' meeting at which the transaction or arrangement is to be discussed; or - 7.5.2 By written notice sent by post or email to the other Trustees and the Clerk to the Trustees using the form of notice attached at Appendix 2. - 7.6 The Trustee must give notice to the other Trustees and the Clerk to the Trustees before any proposed transaction or arrangement is entered into or, in any other case, as soon as reasonably practicable.
-The declaration of any interest will be an agenda item for every Trust Board and committee meeting. - 7.7 If Trustees are unsure of what to declare, or whether/when their declaration needs to be updated, they should contact the Clerk to the Trustees for guidance.
+- 7.8.1 At a Trustees' meeting at which the transaction or arrangement is to be discussed; or - 7.8.2 By written notice sent by post or email to the other Trustees and the Governance Professional/Clerk to the Trustees using the form of notice attached at Appendix 2. - 7.9 The Trustee must give notice to the other Trustees and the Governance Professional/Clerk to the Trustees before any proposed transaction or arrangement is entered into or, in any other case, as soon as reasonably practicable.
+The declaration of any interest will be an agenda item for every Trust Board and committee meeting. - 7.10 If Trustees are unsure of what to declare, or whether/when their declaration needs to be updated, they should contact the Company Secretary or Trust Governance Team for guidance. - 7.11 Trustees (and at local level the LGB) must, on a regular basis, ensure that all relevant declarations for the groups listed in section 4.1 have been submitted and are being updated where appropriate.